cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Number of historical versions (snapshots) for `abci.Query` and fast sync is part of a node configuration, not a chain configuration.
 A configuration should allow to specify number of past blocks and number of past blocks modulo some number (eg: 100 past blocks and one snapshot every 100 blocks for past 2000 blocks).
 Archival nodes can keep all snapshots.

-Pruning old snapshots is effectively done by DB.
+Pruning old snapshots is effectively done by the database.
 Whenever we update a record in `SC`, SMT will create a new one without removing the old one.
-Since we are using a snapshot for each block, we must update the mechanism and immediately remove an orphaned from the storage.
+Since we are snapshoting each block, we update the mechanism and immediately remove an orphaned from the storage.
 This is a safe operation - snapshots will keep track of the records which should be available for past versions.

 To manage the active snapshots we will either us a DB _max number of snapshots_ option (if available), or will remove snapshots in the `EndBlocker`.
 The latter option can be done efficiently by identifying snapshots with block height.